Press | MW:M

 Call for participation & modular ticket system

 Do you have an idea for an inspiring talk, creative workshop, or an innovative, digital networking session?
 Do you want to partner with us as a sponsor or host your own satellite event?
 We’d love to hear from you!
-Apply here
+Apply here until June 15.

 There will be a modular ticket system for individual program elements.
 As always, members of the Berlin Music Commission will pay a reduced price.
 Not a member yet?
 Join now!

 Most Wanted: Music is run by the Berlin Music Commission – the music business network of Berlin on behalf of the Senate Department for Economics, Energy and Public Enterprises.